OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_languages.md

 folder: omnia3
 ---

 ## 1. Introduction

 The model's language management allow to change which languages are available in the model to the application's end-users.

 It's only possible to add a language to the model if the language exists in the platform.
-In the __Management__ area it's possible to add new languages to the plaform ([click here](omnia3_modeler_languagetranslator.html) to see how to do it).
+In the **Management** area it's possible to add new languages to the platform ([click here](omnia3_modeler_languagetranslator.html) to see how to do it).

 ## 2. Language Management

 A language is defined by:

-* Name: A reference to the Platform's language;
+- Name: A reference to the Platform's language;
-* Description: The description of the language (e.g.: to American English can be English (US)).
+- Description: The description of the language (e.g.: to American English can be English (US)).
 If not written, the Platform's language's description will be used;
-* Texts: A collection in which entry is composed by a name and a value, representing the identifier of the text and the translation in the language.
+- Texts: A collection in which entry is composed by a name and a value, representing the identifier of the text and the translation in the language.

 By accessing **_Languages_** in the sidebar, you will have access to the languages management screen.

 Here you can **Add new** languages, identifying their **Name** and **Description**.